symfony/symfony-docs/http_cache/expiration.rst

     The ``setExpires()`` method automatically converts the date to the GMT timezone as required by the specification.

-Note that in HTTP versions before 1.1 the origin server wasn't required to send the ``Date`` header.
+Note that in HTTP versions before 1.1 the origin server was not required to send the ``Date`` header.
 Consequently, the cache (e.g. the browser) might need to rely on the local clock to evaluate the ``Expires`` header making the lifetime calculation vulnerable to clock skew.
 Another limitation